MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-1 Querying data.md

 });
 ```

-that **query** object has bunch of properties like: Data, errors, isLoading and so on, since we're interested only in the data property we can destructure the object.
+That **query** object has bunch of properties like: Data, errors, isLoading and so on, since we're interested only in the data property we can destructure the object.

 with this implementation we no longer need the state hook to declare state variables for our data and errors, we don't need the effect hook too.